 Need a last-minute gift for the foodie in your life?
 Fret not, for it’s easy as pie to find one in Santa Fe, one of the country’s top food destinations.
 With specialty shops devoted to gourmet foods, chocolate, coffee, tea and other delectable items, Santa Fe offers a delicious smorgasbord for any epicurean.
 Shop hungry, as you can sample some of the fare in these stores to make sure you’re buying just the right gift.
 You’ll find that these delicacies are so good, you’ll want to buy a few things for yourself, too.
+During the current COVID lockdown, most of these businesses offer curbside and/or shipping.

 Small Batch Coffee